-if there is a missing freeholder or where there is dispute about what the lease extension should cost, under the Leasehold Reform, Housing and Urban Development Act 1993 it is possible to make an application to the Leasehold Valuation Tribunal to judgment on the premium.
+Where there is a absentee landlord or where there is dispute about what the lease extension should cost, under the relevant legislation you can apply to the First-tier Tribunal (Property Chamber) to arrive at the price.

-An example of a Freehold Enfranchisement case for a Snaresbrook flat is 36 New Wanstead in August 2010.
+An example of a Freehold Enfranchisement matter before the tribunal for a Snaresbrook property is 36 New Wanstead in August 2010.
 The Tribunal arrived at a valuation of the premium for the freehold of £22,359.
-This case affected 2 flats.
-The unexpired term was 73.92 years.
+This case was in relation to 2 flats.
+The number of years remaining on the existing lease(s) was 73.92 years.